-- Building work cannot commence on site until a certifier has been appointed as the principal certifier for the work, by (or with the approval of) the person having the benefit of the development consent 145. - The person having the benefit of the consent must146: - o Appoint a principal contractor (if not carrying out the work as an owner-builder) who is a holder of a contractor licence for residential building work.
+- The person having the benefit of the consent must182: - Appoint a principal contractor (if not carrying out the work as an owner-builder) who is a holder of a contractor licence for residential building work.
 (Note: The person having the benefit of the development consent may be the principal contractor if they are the owner of the land on which the work is to be carried out). - Notify the principal certifier of the appointment - Notify the principal contractor of the inspections required to be carried out in respect of the building work.

-No later than 2 days before work commences, a principal certifier is required to notify the person having the benefit of the development of any inspections that are required to be carried out in respect of the building work147 and the notice must contain148:
+No later than 2 days before work commences, a principal certifier is required to notify the person having the benefit of the development of any inspections that are required to be carried out in respect of the building work183 and the notice must contain184: